 Human rights education, trainings and awareness raising – UK Government assessment

-While the introduction of compulsory relationships and sex education may create opportunities for schools to teach children about human rights, the curriculum does not include specific teaching on human rights.
+While the introduction of compulsory relationships and sex education (RSE) may create further opportunities for schools to teach children about human rights, the RSE curriculum does not require specific teaching on human rights.
 Teachers lack knowledge about human rights, and most children in England are still unable to access a rights-based education.
 In addition, the UK Government has failed to adequately raise awareness of human rights or provide training for public officials.

 - The new relationships education (RelEd), relationships and sex education (RSE) and health education (HE) curriculum in England includes teaching on tolerance of other people’s beliefs, how stereotypes can be damaging, and the legal rights and responsibilities regarding equality, with reference to protected characteristics.
 However, teachers have discretion in how they implement aspects of the guidance, including whether to use a rights-based approach.
 This would involve teaching children about rights in a way that helps them claim and exercise their rights.
 Primary teachers have discretion over whether to include lesbian, gay, bisexual and transgender (LGBT) content as part of RelEd.
 This discretionary approach means that, without sufficient training or support for teachers, children risk completing their studies with very limited knowledge of their rights.